zalando-incubator/kube-aws-iam-controller/README.md

 the race condition problem by relying on a property of Kubernetes which ensures that a secret, mounted by a pod, must exist before the pod is started.

-One trade-off with this solution is that each pod requiring AWS IAM credentials must define a secret mount rather than a single annotation.
+One minor trade-off with this solution is that each pod requiring AWS IAM credentials must define a secret mount rather than a single annotation.

 ## How it works